edx/commerce-coordinator/docs/decisions/0004-openedx-filters-for-close-communication.rst

 `Openedx-filters <https://github.com/openedx/openedx-filters>`__ is a mechanism being developed to make the edx-platform project more extensible, and specifically to allow configurable functionality that augments, filters, or transforms data at key points in various processes.
 It is expressly designed to compliment signals-driven extensions.

-There are benefits to using a common foundation as long as basically serves the need, especially shared development and maintenence burden and portability of knowledge and skills among projects in the ecosystem; conversely, developing our own extensions for when signals are not viable would carry significant costs, both short- and long-term, even if our bespoke solution might fit better.
+There are benefits to using a common foundation as long as basically serves the need, especially shared development and maintenence burden and portability of knowledge and skills among projects in the ecosystem.

 Decision
 ********